-11.1 The Proceeds of Crime At 2002 allows the courts to deprive perpetrators of criminal offences of any proceeds they have accrued as a result of their criminal activity.
-The Private Sector Housing Team will work with the Trading Standards Team where appropriate and in consultation with legal services.
+11.1 The Proceeds of Crime Act 2002 allows the courts to deprive perpetrators of criminal offences of any proceeds they have accrued as a result of their criminal activity.
+Officers from across the council will work collaboratively to ensure the best outcome.